mickkn/ESP8266SerialBridge/README.md

 ### Home Assistent
 Install this [ha-kamstrup_403](https://github.com/golles/ha-kamstrup_403)

-When starting the integration and are asked for Serial Port, input the IP of the ESP and port 8880 for UART0 and 8881 for UART1.
+When starting the integration and are asked for Serial Port, input the IP of the ESP and port, 8880 for UART0 and 8881 for UART1.

 ```bash
 socket://1.2.3.4:8880